 With Flash now discontinued across multiple platforms, we thought it might be useful to start with the basics on its replacement – HTML5.
 What is HTML5 and what are its components?

-First, HTML creative is not new, the industry has been using HTML creative for many years.
+First, HTML design is not new, the industry has been using HTML design for many years.
 What is different is the enhanced capabilities of the latest HTML5 spec which is a leap ahead from HTML4 and can replace Flash.
 A couple of key differences with HTML5 is that it enables animation and responsive/adaptive design.

 HTML5 vs Flash Files